compi-migui/tfg-doc/src/md/30_intro.md

 These definitions for replicability and reproducibility match the ones used by the @national_academies_of_sciences_engineering_and_medicine_reproducibility_2019 and identified as "broadly disseminated across disciplines" by @barba_terminologies_2018.
 Beware that, as mentioned earlier, the two are not used consistently across disciplines and even less so in popular discourse.

->the Replication Crisis (mostly applied to psychology and social sciences, but)

->how it relates to the field of Machine Learning

-**TODO: why reproduce? talk about @shrout_psychology_2018 (general replication crisis) @gibney_could_2022 (general ML reproducibility crisis)**

-@lilienfeld_psychologys_2017 -> grant culture, "Disincentives for conducting direct replications"
+Having defined these terms and going back to the importance of replicability, perhaps the best known example is the so-called Replication Crisis, a phenomenon widely reported over the last decade and change in which many published and peer-reviewed scientific papers turned out to not be replicable at all.
+As a surface level example, @shrout_psychology_2018 mentions "the effort by the Open Science Collaboration to replicate 100 results that were systematically sampled from three top-tier journals in psychology: (_a_) Only 36% of the replication efforts yielded significant findings, (_b_) 32% of the original findings were no longer significant when combined with the new data, (_c_) effect sizes in the replication studies were about half the size of those in the original studies, and (_d_) failures to replicate were related to features of the original study (e.g., replication failures were more common in social than in cognitive psychological studies and in studies reporting surprising rather than intuitive findings)".

+While the Replication Crisis first came up in the context of the field of psychology, it has brought to the foreground replicability and reproducibility issues in other social and natural sciences.
+Perhaps most relevant to this work, @kapoor_leakage_2023 discuss how the usage of Machine learning adds fuel to this fire, surveying "22 papers that identify pitfalls in the adoption of ML methods across 17 fields, collectively affecting 294 papers" which together with the lack of "systemic solutions that have been deployed for these failures" they argue supports the view "that ML-based science is suffering from a reproducibility crisis".

+To wrap up the topic, we simply cannot discuss the issues without at least briefly mentioning potential causes.
+In the context of the field of psychology, @lilienfeld_psychologys_2017 confronts the impact of what he calls "grant culture", wherein the methods of allocation of research funding and the pressures exerted by employing institutions on researchers to obtain that funding (both positive "e.g., tenure, promotion, awards, salary increases, resources" and negative "e.g., threats of being denied tenure and promotion, loss of laboratory space and graduate student access") leads to several negative consequences, among them:

+>   "Disincentives for conducting direct replications.
+Until recently, major federal agencies have allocated relatively little funding to supporting direct replications of previous work.
+Hence, there is scant incentive for investigators to replicate others’ work.
+In this respect, the grant culture often works against the accumulation of reproducible knowledge."
+>   \ — @lilienfeld_psychologys_2017

+As an outsider, the author of this work can hardly argue in favor or against that interpretation, but it rings valid as a systemic cause leading to systemic problems.
+Either way, and fortunately, those disincentives are not present in the context of a Final Thesis for an undergraduate degree.
+So let us take advantage of the opportunity and do some replication.

-### Proposed improvements
+### Proposed improvement: avoiding data leakage
-Make it clear that we're attempting improvements not in the sense of "the paper did a thing wrong, we're going to do it properly" but in the sense of "wouldn't it be nice to _also_ try this other thing"?

-#### Additional classifier(s)

-The paper tries out 2 different machine-learning classifiers.
-We'll try another one, called PLACEHOLDER, and we'll compare its results to those of the other classifiers.
-For more details, see the Methodology section.

-#### Scaling and dimensionality reduction on the training set only
+In discussing what they call a reproducibility crisis in machine-learning-based science, @kapoor_leakage_2023 define data leakage as "a spurious relationship between the independent variables and the target variable that arises as an artifact of the data collection, sampling, or pre-processing strategy" and they build a taxonomy of data leakage errors.

+One of those is of particular relevance to us:

->   Lack of clean separation of training and test dataset.
-If the training dataset is not separated from the test dataset during all pre-processing, modeling, and evaluation steps, the model has access to information in the test set before its performance is evaluated.
+>   **\[L1\] Lack of clean separation of training and test dataset.** If the training dataset is not separated from the test dataset during all pre-processing, modeling, and evaluation steps, the model has access to information in the test set before its performance is evaluated.
 Because the model has access to information from the test set at training time, the model learns relationships between the predictors and the outcome that would not be available in additional data drawn from the distribution of interest.
 The performance of the model on these data therefore does not reflect how well the model would perform on a new test set drawn from the same distribution of data.
 This can happen in several ways, such as:
 >   ...
->   Pre-processing on training and test set.
-Using the entire dataset for any pre-processing steps, such as imputation or over/under sampling, results in leakage.
-For instance, using oversampling before splitting the data into training and test
+>   **\[L1.2\] Pre-processing on training and test set.** Using the entire dataset for any pre-processing steps, such as imputation or over/under sampling, results in leakage.
 >   \ — @kapoor_leakage_2023 [p.
 4]

-The paper does scaling and dimensionality reduction with the entire data set, then separates it out into training and test data.
-Only the training data is used to train the classifiers, and then we evaluate how well it does at classifying the test data.

-What if we do the training/test split **before** going through scaling and dimensionality reduction?
-How do the results change?
-Is it a significant difference?
-Which variation is closer to how this methodology might be applied on a real system?
+In their methodology, @vidal_structural_2020 describe separating data into training and test datasets before the classification step and using cross-validation to avoid results being overly determined by the coincidental makeup of each set.
+However, there is no mention of also enforcing that separation during pre-processing: the scaling and dimensionality reduction steps.

+This could arguably lead to the data leakage described by @kapoor_leakage_2023: the scaling and dimensionality reduction applied to the training set is informed by the contents of the test set.
+If the training set was instead scaled and reduced in isolation, the classifiers trained on it would be comparatively less suited to handling the data in the (also pre-processed in isolation, but using the same scaling and vectorial space as the training set) test set — which is the point of keeping them separate in the first place.

+Note that this is not necessarily a mistake nor does it invalidate the obtained results.
+It is quite likely that the difference between the two approaches is insignificant in this instance.
+But we do not need to guess: after we have replicated the original methodology, we will also use a modified methodology in which we will apply the strict separation during pre-processing as advised by @kapoor_leakage_2023.

+With both sets of results we will be able to determine whether there was data leakage that altered the results significantly.